adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Be slow to fall into friendship; but when thou art in, continue firm and constant. - Isocrates</code></pre>
+<pre><code>1 » Sooner or later, those who win are those who think they can. - Richard Bach</code></pre>
-<pre><code>2 » He who learns must suffer.
-And even in our sleep pain that cannot forget falls drop by drop upon the heart, and in our own despair, against our will, comes wisdom to us by the awful grace of God. - Aeschylus</code></pre>
+<pre><code>2 » I think that we have a great opportunity to impart our wisdom and our knowledge and our experience to this younger generation.
+It may be different times, but experience transcends time, and wisdom transcends time. - Victoria Osteen</code></pre>
-<pre><code>3 » Friends... they cherish one another's hopes.
-They are kind to one another's dreams. - Henry David Thoreau</code></pre>
+<pre><code>3 » If it turns out that there is a God, I don't think that he's evil.
+But the worst that you can say about him is that basically he's an underachiever. - Woody Allen</code></pre>
 </details>

 <!--END_SECTION:waka-->